20klompr/xPro-V5/Checking_firmware_and_upgrading.md

 ![](https://github.com/Spark-Concepts/xPro-V5/blob/main/images/login_err.png)

-- ***With the "...NO.bin" - a Normally Open switch may or may-not be installed for normal operation (assuming the E-Stop/Door normally open condition is met upon system initialization)***
+- ***With the "...NO.bin" - a Normally Open switch may or may-not be installed for normal operation (assuming the E-Stop/Door normally open condition is met upon system initialization).***

 ## OTA (Over The Air) Firmware Updates